olssongerthel/Kaospilot/app/api.md

 <dl>
 <dt><a href="#t">t(string, [locale])</a> ⇒ <code>String</code></dt>
 <dd><p>Translates a string into another language, given that a translation
-is available in the locale folder.</p>
+is available in the &#39;locale&#39; folder.
+Translations are stored as JSON files.
+See <a href="https://github.com/mashpie/i18n-node">https://github.com/mashpie/i18n-node</a> for more information about the format.
+The folder will be automatically created if it doesn&#39;t exist.</p>
 </dd>
 <dt><a href="#log">log(data)</a></dt>
 <dd><p>Generates a log entry.</p>